orbitalchicken/Roadmap/Triaged.md

 	I’ve installed LM16 Cinnamon twice now on 2 separate machines and both times the Icon “LM” picture disappears where the Menu button is… (probably due to existing /home configuration)
 	After all upgrades from Mint 15 to 16, Mate doesn’t work.
 There is a message in the window, something like: Missing row “Exec” in file mate-session. installed driver for my nvidia 210 using mintdrivers - looking at system info it looks like it made it i can go into admin/nvidia x server settings and it shows BUT if i click it nothing happens ( doesn’t launch the nvidia control panel) - i use system monitor and shows processor activity for just a sec then flat lines
+	mate: mate panel doesn’t do autohide after locking and unlocking screen.
+	mate: x-caja-desktop issue when opening “Trash” from the menu. (probably related to xdg_runtime_dir issue, fixed in systemd update)
+	mate: Could not install network printer.
+	mate: network settings forgets DNS entries
+	mate: Regardless how I set the screen shut down in Power Management, it always shuts down after a very short time.
+I tried ‘Never” and ’1 hour” but it did not work.
+	mate: Mate power manager doesn’t force computer to suspend / hibernate when running on battery and the settings are set to sleep after a set period of time.
+This feature does work when running on a/c.
+	mate: Mintmenu has a scrolling problem when the ALL-Tab was clicked and dragged quickly.
+This is a small problem.
+	mate: The notification will sometimes appear in the bottom right corner of the screen in a position it will be invisible
+	mate: If you add a few keyboard layouts and set the CapsLock key to switch them, after reboot CapsLock stops switching the layouts.	(works fine, tested with fr and ie)
+	mate: sound preview not work correctly, bug is like on LMDE before some package updates – file manager just disappear and sound continues play.

 Upstream
 --------